Win a House Australia 2026: Legal Lotteries, Art Unions & How to Enter

 Mater Lotteries (Queensland)

-Mater Lotteries runs prize home draws for the Mater Hospitals, a major Queensland healthcare charity.
-The "$5.6M Gold Coast" prize home package is a current draw (closes 20 April 2026).
-Mater Lotteries operates under Queensland Gaming Act licensing and all revenue supports Mater hospital services.
+Mater Lotteries runs prize home draws for Mater Hospitals.
+Mater is a big Queensland healthcare charity.
+The "$5.6M Gold Coast" prize home is current.
+It closes on 20 April 2026.

 Yourtown Prize Home Lotteries (Queensland)

-Yourtown runs prize home lotteries to fund youth welfare programs in Australia.
-The "$2.8 Million Sunshine Coast Hinterland Prize Home" is currently active (closes 15 April 2026).
-Like other Queensland operators, Yourtown operates under state gaming regulation and publishes all draw details in advance.
+Yourtown runs prize home lotteries for youth welfare.
+The "$2.8 Million Sunshine Coast Hinterland Prize Home" is active.
+It closes on 15 April 2026.

 How Prize Home Lotteries Are Regulated in Australia

-Queensland lotteries are licensed by the Office of Liquor and Gaming (under the Gaming Machine Regulation 2015 and Gaming Control Act 1992).
-NSW lotteries are regulated by the Independent Liquor & Gaming Authority (ILGA) under the Lotteries Act 1992.
-Victoria's lotteries are overseen by the Victorian Gambling and Casino Control Commission under the Gambling Regulation Act 2003.
-Each regulator publishes a public register of licensed lotteries.
+Queensland licences lotteries through the Office of Liquor and Gaming.
+NSW uses the Independent Liquor & Gaming Authority (ILGA).
+Victoria uses the Victorian Gambling and Casino Control Commission.
+Each regulator publishes a list of legal lotteries.

 What Are the Odds of Winning a Prize Home in Australia?